Protecting & Restoring Long Island's Peconic Bays

 Stop Light Graphic of Maximum Sequential Days Monthly Below DO Concentration Target at Peconic Estuary USGS Stations

-The Stop Light Graphic reflects the sequential number of days with a 24 Hour mean measurement below 4.8 mg/L at Peconic River and Orient Harbor Stations.
+The Stop Light Graphic reflects the sequential number of days with a 24-hour mean measurement below 4.8 mg/L at Peconic River and Orient Harbor Stations, which is considered chronic low DO.
 For each month and station, a color-coded management action is assigned.

 Pathogen Exposure Risk at Suffolk County Bathing Beaches in the Peconic Estuary